Seismic sneezes in the clinic

-In addition to being known as a wordsmith and broadcaster, my nearest and dearest also remark on my heart-attack inducing ability to produce — totally without warning — seismic sneezes.
+In addition to being a writer and broadcaster, my nearest and dearest also remark on my heart-attack-inducing ability to produce — totally without warning — seismic sneezes.

-These unexpected explosions even take me by surprise and leave my poor partner — whose sneezes are of the suppressed and squeaky style (in my opinion hardly meriting a “bless you”) — a quivering wreck.
+These unexpected explosions even take me by surprise.
+But they leave my poor partner — whose sneezes are of the suppressed and squeaky style (in my opinion, hardly meriting a “bless you”) — a quivering wreck.

-Apart from the unhygienic expulsion at 100 mph of droplets of germs (apparently between 2 and 5,000 of the little critters) per sneeze, there is also the fact that one’s eyes automatically snap shut during the “Ah-choo” moment.
+Apart from the sheer volume of the expression, and the unhygienic 100mph expulsion of droplets of germs (apparently between 2 and 5,000 of the little critters) per sneeze, there’s also the worry that one’s eyes automatically snap shut during the “Ah-choo” moment.

-What would happen if one sneezed or made any other movement during Laser Eye Surgery?
+What would happen if one sneezed, or, for that matter, made any other movement, in the middle of having Laser Eye Surgery?

 “No pain at all gets through the anaesthetic eye drops.
-The only thing that is not anaethetised is the brain.
-In fact it helps the surgeon for the patient to be awake and even a little bit of anxiety is a good thing as it means that the patient is more focused on what he is being asked to do.”
+The only thing that is not anaesthetised is the brain.
+In fact, it helps the surgeon for the patient to be awake and even a little bit of anxiety is a good thing as it means that the patient is more focused on what he is being asked to do.”

-“Don’t worry”, concludes Dr Dan, “moving, coughing, sneezing, turning your head — none of those things will affect the end result in any way … that’s how safe this laser procedure has become.”
+“Don’t worry”, concludes Prof Reinstein, “moving, coughing, sneezing, turning your head — none of those things will affect the end result in any way … that’s how safe this laser procedure has become.”